Greenhouse gas emissions by China: Mitigation

 The annual amount of coal plant capacity being retired increased into the mid-2010s.
 However, the rate of retirement has since stalled, and global coal phase-out is not yet compatible with the goals of the Paris Climate Agreement.

 In parallel with retirement of some coal plant capacity, other coal plants are still being added, though the annual amount of added capacity has been declining since the 2010s.

 China is implementing some policies to mitigate climate change, most of which aim to constrain coal consumption.
-The Nationally Determined Contribution (NDC) of China set goals and committed to peak CO_{2} emissions by 2030 in the latest, and increase the use of non-fossil fuel energy carriers, taking up 20% of the total primary energy supply.
+The Nationally Determined Contribution (NDC) of China set goals and committed to peak CO_{2} emissions by 2030 at the latest, and increase the use of non-fossil fuel energy carriers, taking up 20% of the total primary energy supply.
 If China successfully reached NDC's targets, the GHG emissions level would be 12.8–14.3 Gte in 2030, reducing 64% to 70% of emission intensity below 2005 levels.
-China has surpassed solar deployment and wind energy deployment targets for 2020.
+China has surpassed its solar deployment and wind energy deployment targets for 2020.

-A 2011 Lawrence Berkeley National Laboratory report predicted that Chinese emissions will peak around 2030.
-This is because in many areas, such as infrastructure, housing, commercial building, appliances per household, fertilizers, and cement production, a maximum intensity will be reached and replacement will take the place of new demand.
+A 2011 Lawrence Berkeley National Laboratory report predicted that Chinese emissions would peak around 2030.
+This is because in many areas, such as infrastructure, housing, commercial buildings, appliances per household, fertilizers, and cement production, a maximum intensity will be reached and replacement will take the place of new demand.
 The 2030 emissions peak also became China's pledge at the Paris COP21 summit.
 Carbon emission intensity may decrease as policies become strengthened and more effectively implemented, including by more effective financial incentives, and as less carbon-intensive energy supplies are deployed.
 In a "baseline" computer model emissions were predicted to peak in 2033; in an "Accelerated Improvement Scenario", they were predicted to peak in 2027.
 China also established 10 binding environmental targets in its Thirteenth Five-Year Plan (2016–2020).
 These include an aim to reduce carbon intensity by 18% by 2020, as well as a binding target for renewable energy at 15% of total energy, raised from under 12% in the Twelfth Five-Year Plan.
 According to BloombergNEF the levelized cost of electricity from new large-scale solar power has been below existing coal-fired power stations since 2021.